July 8, 2016

 So I’m throwing this huge party in Cleveland and I’m only inviting people who’ve been nice to me.
 That leaves out a lot of nasty, vicious scumbags.
 It’s their loss, because they’ll be missing out on the 20,562 goodie bags we’ve filled with Milky Ways, soft chocolate chip cookies, Twizzlers and bullets.
 We would give out guns, but most delegates are bringing their own, so that didn’t make sense.

-But—and this is the big story—the Stop Baby DonDon forces are planning one last stand at the convention and they think they may succeed!
+But—and this is the big story—the Stop Baby DonDon forces are planning one last stand at the convention and they think A baby lying on a blanket holding their toes and smilingthey may succeed!
 That is an outrage!
 This would make even more of a mockery of democracy than I have made already.
 My level-headed adviser Roger Stone said I should nuke Cleveland.
 I told him my family and I would be there.

 “Suitcase nuke,” he said.
 “Very targeted.”